dariustehrani/advanced-analytics-apps-on-azure-appservice/README.md

 https://github.com/dariustehrani/bokeh-on-docker

 # Test the Dockerfile
-* Open Powershell (in Visual Studio Code use STRG+ö on a german keyboard)
+* Open Powershell (in Visual Studio Code use STRG+ö on a german keyboard, type powershell)
 * CD into the project folder
 * run ````docker build -t bokeh-on-docker:latest .````
 * test the image by running ````docker run -p 8080:8080 -it bokeh-on-docker:latest````